Ayush1325/blog/content/pages/about.md

 template = "info-page.html"
 +++

-Hello everyone, I am Ayush Singh, a University Student from India as well as Embedded Software Developer for [BeagleBoard](https://www.beagleboard.org/).
-This website is mainly a blog where I write about projects I am working on or things I find interesting.
+Hello everyone, I’m a software engineer with a strong focus on systems programming and developer tools.
+I enjoy building reliable, low-level software—often working close to hardware—and turning complex problems into clean, practical solutions.

+I’m particularly interested in Rust, Linux systems, and bridging the gap between hardware and software.

+Always open to collaborating on interesting problems in systems, tooling, or embedded development.

 I mostly do System Programming and am experienced with C, Rust, and Python.
 I have experience in UEFI, ZerphyrRTOS, and Linux driver development.

-# Interests
-- Linux
-- Open-Source
-- Rust
-- Novels
-- Anime

 # Support Me
 If you like my work, please consider supporting me through one of the following methods: